pymatgen.analysis.interfaces package

 from_2d_to_3d(mat: ndarray) ndarray[source]

-Converts a 2D matrix to a 3D matrix.
+Convert a 2D matrix to a 3D matrix.

 get_2d_transform(start: Sequence, end: Sequence) np.ndarray[source]